Risk Factors Dashboard

 If we do not manage our growth effectively, our profitability could decline.

-Our business is experiencing growth which can place considerable additional demands upon our management team and our operational, financial and management information systems.
+When our business or manufacturing capacity is experiencing growth, such as the expansion currently occurring in our Arkansas and Vietnam facilities, such growth can place considerable additional demands upon our management team and our operational, financial and management information systems.
+Our ability to manage growth effectively requires us to continue to implement and improve these systems; avoid cost overruns; maintain customer, supplier and other favorable business relationships during possible transition periods; continue to develop the management skills of our managers and supervisors; and continue to train, motivate and manage our employees.
 Our ability to manage growth effectively requires us to continue to implement and improve these systems; avoid cost overruns; maintain customer, supplier and other favorable business relationships during possible transition periods; manage appropriate inventory levels; continue to develop the management skills of our managers and supervisors; and continue to train, motivate and manage our employees.
-Our ability to manage growth effectively requires us to continue to implement and improve these systems; avoid cost overruns; maintain customer, supplier and other favorable business relationships during possible transition periods; continue to develop the management skills of our managers and supervisors; and continue to train, motivate and manage our employees.
 Our failure to effectively manage growth could have a material adverse effect on our results of operations.

 Energy price increases may negatively impact our results of operations.

 Certain components that we use in our manufacturing process are petroleum-based.
 In addition, we, along with our suppliers and customers, rely on various energy sources in our transportation activities.
+While significant uncertainty currently exists about the future levels of energy prices, a significant increase, such as the increased fuel prices experienced in fiscal year 2022, is possible.
 While significant uncertainty currently exists about the future of energy prices, a significant increase, such as the increased fuel prices experienced in fiscal year 2023, is possible.
-Increased energy prices could cause an increase to our raw material and transportation costs.
+Increased energy prices could cause an increase to our raw material costs and transportation costs.
 In addition, increased transportation costs related to certain suppliers and customers could be passed along to us.
 We may not be able to increase our product prices enough to offset these increased costs.
 In addition, any increase in our product prices may reduce our future customer orders and profitability.

 TECHNOLOGY RISKS

-Our operations are subject to cyberattacks that could have a material adverse effect on our business.
+Our operations are subject to cyberattacks that have had and could have a material adverse effect on our business.

 We are increasingly dependent on digital technologies and services to conduct our operations.
 We use these technologies for internal purposes, including data storage, processing and transmissions, as well as in our interactions with vendors and customers.
 Digital technologies and services are subject to the risk of cybersecurity incidents and some incidents can remain undetected for a period of time.

-We routinely monitor our systems for cyber threats and have processes in place to detect and remediate vulnerabilities.
+We routinely monitor our systems for cyber threats and believe we have sufficient processes in place to detect and remediate vulnerabilities.
+Nevertheless, we have experienced attempted security breaches, such as phishing emails and other targeted attacks.
 Nevertheless, we have experienced security breaches, such as phishing emails and other targeted attacks.
-Nevertheless, we have experienced attempted security breaches, such as phishing emails and other targeted attacks.
+For example, as previously disclosed in our Form 8-K filed with the Securities and Exchange Commission (the “SEC”) on May 10, 2024, as amended, we became aware of unauthorized access to our IT systems that resulted in a material impact on our financial condition and results of operations during the fourth quarter of fiscal year 2024 ending on June 29, 2024 (the "Previously Disclosed Cyber Incident").
 We expect that our operations will continue to be subject to cyber threats, and any future cybersecurity incident could significantly disrupt our operations.

-Cybersecurity incidents could also result in the misappropriation of proprietary or confidential information of the Company or that of its customers, employees, vendors or suppliers.
-We expect to incur costs in the future to mitigate against cybersecurity incidents as threats are expected to continue and to become more persistent and sophisticated.
+The threat actor in the Previously Disclosed Cyber Incident exfiltrated certain personally identifiable information, and future cybersecurity incidents could also result in the misappropriation of proprietary or confidential information of the Company or that of its customers, employees, vendors or suppliers.
+We have incurred and expect to continue to incur costs to mitigate against the Previously Disclosed Cyber Incident and other cybersecurity incidents as threats are expected to continue to become more persistent and sophisticated.
+If our systems for protecting against cybersecurity incidents, including the Previously Disclosed Cyber Incident, prove not to be sufficient, we could be adversely affected by, among other things, loss of or damage to intellectual property, proprietary or confidential information, or employee, vendor or customer data; interruption of our business operations; and increased costs to prevent, respond to or mitigate cybersecurity incidents.
 If our systems for protecting against cybersecurity incidents prove to be insufficient, we could be adversely affected by, among other things, loss of or damage to intellectual property, proprietary or confidential information, or employee, vendor or customer data; interruption of our business operations; and increased costs to prevent, respond to or mitigate cybersecurity incidents.
+In addition, our investigation of the Previously Disclosed Cyber Incident is ongoing, and we may discover other impacts or new events related to this incident that could affect the Company, including our business, financial condition or results of operations.
+Any of these risks could harm our reputation and our relationships with employees, vendors and customers and may result in claims or enforcement actions and investigations against us.
 These risks could harm our reputation and our relationships with employees, vendors and customers and may result in claims or enforcement actions and investigations against us.

 Disruptions to our information systems, including losses of data or outages, could adversely affect our operations.